Man Rams Car Into Police Vehicle Near Champs-Elysees in Paris

-(PARIS) — A man rammed his car into a police vehicle in Paris' Champs-Elysees shopping district Monday, prompting a fiery explosion, and was likely killed in the incident, authorities said.
-France's anti-terrorism prosecutor opened an investigation.
+(PARIS) — A man rammed his car into a police vehicle in Paris' Champs-Elysees shopping district Monday, prompting a fiery explosion.

+France's interior minister said that the driver has died after the "attempted attack" on security forces.
+Gerard Collomb told reporters near the scene Monday that the man's motives weren't immediately clear.

 No police officers or passers-by were hurt, the Paris police department said.
 It is unclear why the attacker drove into police, though the Interior Ministry spokesman said the incident was apparently deliberate.